glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/editing.md

 The Edit Canvas is the visual representation of project data.
 Changes here will update the Panel area details as well.

+### Importing directly to the Edit Canvas
+If you have an `.svg` file that represents a single Character (or Ligature or Component), you can drag and drop that file directly onto the Edit Canvas to import it.
+Alternatively, if you have some SVG code copied to your OS Clipboard, you can click on the Edit Canvas to give it focus, then press `Ctrl` `V` to paste, which will import that SVG code to the current item.
+Your Glyphr Studio clipboard has to be empty for this to work (there is a 'Clear Glyphr Studio Clipboard' command on the Glyph card).

+Three things to note that will help importing SVG directly to the edit canvas:
+ - It is very helpful if your SVG document is set up such that 1px = 1em.
+Otherwise, your imported shapes may be very large or very small compared to the font design space.
+ - There is a setting "Move shapes when importing SVG file" which by default is turned off.
+When turned on, this will move the imported shapes to near the origin.
+Sometimes SVG data has unexpected overall positioning for imported shapes.
+ - There is a more advanced setting called "Add default Side Bearings when importing an SVG file" which overrides the previous setting.
+This setting will not only move the imported shapes, but it will also add in Left and Right Side Bearings to give the imported shape an overall Advance Width.

+### View controls

 Along the bottom there are canvas view controls, from left to right they are:
 | View&nbsp;Tool | Icon | Description |
 | --- | --- | --- |